virelay/virelay/docs/source/contributors-guide/frontend.rst

     $ cd virelay/frontend
     $ npm install

 During development, the frontend can be started using the following command.
 This starts a development server, which re-compiles and reloads the application automatically when any source files are changed.
-Futhermore, this creates source maps for the compiled JavaScript files, which makes debugging much easier, as the TypeScript files can be used for debugging.
+Furthermore, this creates source maps for the compiled JavaScript files, which makes debugging much easier, as the TypeScript files can be used for debugging.

 .. code-block:: console